Churchyards for London

 - A total of 272 species of higher plants were recorded in the first 15 churchyards visited.
 This excludes an exceptionally rich catalogue of lichens, and animal species which include at least seven species of bats!

-Interim reports have been made to parishes following visits from 2013 to 2015.
+Interim reports were made to parishes following the visits from 2013 to 2015.

 A major report is then planned on the whole project.

 Funding is being sought for remaining work. £60K is the target for the surveys and reports.

 Works affecting trees in churchyards are permissible depending on which of two lists they come under.

 - Under the first list, including various minor works, no permission will be needed.

-- If slightly less minor, tree works may come under a second list, for which permission is required from your Archdeacon.
+- If less minor, tree works may come under a second list, for which permission is required from your Archdeacon.

 Guidance from the Church Buildings Council should be followed.
-The Diocesan Advisory Committee should be consulted.
-Contact the Parish Property Support Team.
+The Diocesan Advisory Committee should be consulted, via the Parish Property Support Team.